By: Jennifer Strus, Asst. Secretary

 CA Staff will:

 - Receive caregiver notification of travel and initiate the approval process at least three weeks in advance, when possible.
-Trips less than 72 hours do not require three weeks advance notice.
+Trips that are in consideration of the child's health, safety and best interest and are less than 72 hours in duration do not require CA approval.

 Note: Notification may be in the form of phone or voicemail message, face to face communication, e-mail or other written communication.

 - Document caregiver's notification of travel in a case note in FamLink prior to travel and no later than 10 days after notification.